History of Nizari Isma'ilism: The Seven Lords of Alamut Castle

 The fortress was destroyed on December 15, 1256, by Hulagu Khan as part of the Mongol offensive on Islamic Southwest Asia.
-The Nizari Ismailis made a critical mistake in the assassination of Genghis Khan's son, Jagati, who ruled part of Iran.
-Jagati had offended the Nizari Ismaili's by forbidding certain rituals involved in prayer and the slaughter of animals.
+The Nizari Ismailis made a critical mistake in the assassination of Genghis Khan's son, Chagatai, who ruled part of Iran.
+Chagatai had offended the Nizari Ismaili's by forbidding certain rituals involved in prayer and the slaughter of animals.

 In 1256, the Mongols took their revenge.
 Most of the Nizari Ismailis were killed and their mountaintop fortresses destroyed.
 The Crusaders, already weakened by Mongol incursions and civil war, did not send assistance.

 The last leader of the Nizari Ismaili state, Rukn al-Din Khurshah, surrendered it as part of a deal with Hulagu.
 However, the Mongols slaughtered the inhabitants, burnt the libraries, and brought down the fortifications.
 Isma'ili survivors made several attempts to recapture, and restore Alamut, and several other Isma'ili forts, but were defeated.
 In subsequent years, the punishment for anyone suspected of being Isma'ili would be instant death, it was common for political or social enemies to claim their rivals as secret Isma'ilis and call for their deaths.